 STATISTICS PRESENTED IN THIS PUBLICATION

-This publication presents a range of social and housing statistics produced from the 2001 Census of Population and Housing for Queensland.
+This publication presents a range of social and housing statistics produced from the 2001 Census of Population and Housing for Northern Territory.
 For comparative purposes, it includes 1996 Census data based on 2001 Census geography.

 The tables in this publication provide a selection of data for the population and their housing arrangements for Urban Centres/Localities (UC/L) and Sections of State (SOS).
 These geographic structures classify areas according to size of the population.
 Whilst the UC/L classification covers only part of each state and territory, the SOS classification covers each state and territory in its entirety.
 Refer to the Glossary for more information about the definitions of UC/L and SOS.